Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day4/AA_Day4.md

   - **Our custom cell was successfully integrated into the picorv32a design.**

-# Now we will do the Timing Analysis with OpenSTA tool after synthesis :
+# Timing Analysis with OpenSTA tool after synthesis :

  - We will do STA on the initial picorv32a design which had timing violations.